-Individual income taxes are levied at graduated rates in 33 states.
-Illinois is among ten states that impose individual income taxes at flat rates.
+Individual income taxes are levied at graduated rates in 34 states.
+Illinois is among nine states that impose individual income taxes at flat rates.
 The remaining seven states have no income tax: Alaska, Florida, Nevada, South Dakota, Texas, Washington, and Wyoming.

-The nine other states with flat rates are:
+The nine states with flat rates are: